-We evaluate how strongly our overall exposure measure depends on individual bigrams in the initial bigram list (Table IA.III) by performing a perturbation test.
-We successively exclude one initial bigram at a time, and then each time recompute the modified set of bigrams \mathbb{C}^{Pert} as well as the modified measure $CCExposure^{Pert}$.
-As our initial short list contains 50 bigrams, we construct 50 new versions of $CCExposure^{Pert}$.
+We evaluate the extent to which our overall exposure measure depends on individ-ual bigrams in the initial bigram list (Table IA.III) by performing a perturbation test.
+We successively exclude one initial bigram at a time, recomputing the modified set of bigrams \mathbb{C}^{Pert} as well as the modified $CCExposure^{Pert}$.
+Given that our initial short list contains 50 bigrams, we construct 50 new versions of $CCExposure^{Pert}$.
 After aggregating the measure to the firm-year level, we calculate the correlation of each of these exposure measures with CCExposure.
 These correlations are above 85%, which means that CCExposure does not depend much on specific initial seed bigrams.